 Clear tasks and responsibilities to provide everyone with a good description of every task, using a well-arranged project-management tool (like Trello).
 This will enable you to avoid as many misinterpretations as possible.

-Something I continuously see when organising a team is the importance of open and frequent communication.
-This doesn’t mean you should fill your day with meetings; but a consistent, short and progress-oriented meeting can be incredibly valuable if you’re able to keep everyone on track.
+Something I continuously see when organizing a team is the importance of open and frequent communication.
+This doesn’t mean you should fill your day with meetings; but a consistent, short, and progress-oriented meeting can be incredibly valuable if you’re able to keep everyone on track.
 If you want to improve on this or aren’t a natural speaker, you can read books on body language, or watch youtube videos of great speakers.

-A book I found very valuable is “The definitive of body language”.
+A book I found very valuable is “The Definitive of body language”.
 Here are 10 takeaways to get an idea of the contents.
 Another good book on pragmatic thinking and working is “The pragmatic programmer”.
 It’s also suitable (and valuable) if you’re not a programmer yourself!
 It describes the mindset you need to build something valuable (which is not necessarily software) the right way.
 Be sure to give it a try if you’re looking for your next good read!
 If you’re too busy, check out this Quick Reference 🙂

 Last but not least: spend personal time with your teammates and get to know one another.
 In the end, everyone wants to have a team and place where they feel comfortable and productive (and have some fun!).
 Focussing on this will improve every single aspect of a team, and thereby your ability to get your startup to the next level!